 Step 3: Install the Dimensions Addon

 Once the setup is complete, navigate to ExactMetrics » Addons.
 Find Dimensions and click Install.
 The addon will automatically activate on your site.

 That’s it for this step!

-Next, you’ll need to navigate to ExactMetrics » Settings in your WordPress sidebar, then click on the Conversions tab at the top of the page in your ExactMetrics settings dashboard.
+Next, you’ll need to navigate to ExactMetrics » Settings in your WordPress sidebar and click on the Conversions tab at the top of the page.